 Regardless of your design style, the bedroom should have an air of luxury to it.
-You want a bed which begs you to crawl into it.
+You want a bed that begs you to crawl into it.
 To get the best out of our health, we need good quality sleep.
 In order to achieve this, your bed has to be calling for you.
 Strip your room back to basics and start with the most important part of all, the mattress.
-You aren’t going to be too excited about slipping into a bed which feels lumpy, too soft or too hard.
+You aren’t going to be too excited about slipping into a bed that feels lumpy, too soft, or too hard.
 There are a variety of mattress types on the market, but one of the best is the memory foam mattress.
 If you can’t afford to indulge in a new mattress yet, then invest in a great quality foam topper.
 This can give you a great level of support and make your bed feel completely new.

 Your pillows and duvets are the next steps.
 Temperature is vital for a good night’s sleep.
 How many of us are familiar with turning the pillow when our heads become too hot?
 Research the best cooling pillow and make an investment to help regulate your body heat while you sleep.
 Four plump and supportive pillows are going to help you to create a really stunning bed, so try to find a balance between form and function.